migueldoctor/ReactJS-Raw-sample-with-JSX-without-Flux-or-ES6/README.md

 # ReactJS-Raw-sample-with-JSX-without-Flux-or-ES6
-Step by Step tutorial about how to use ReactJS with JSX and without any other react ecosystem tool like Webpack or ES6 or Redux...
-This tutorial aims to create the same example than this other [ReactJS-Raw-sample-no-JSX-or-Flux-or-ES6-](https://github.com/migueldoctor/ReactJS-Raw-sample-no-JSX-or-Flux-or-ES6-/) tutorial but using JSX instead of plain javascript react functions
+Step by Step tutorial about how to use ReactJS with JSX and without any other react ecosystem tool like npm or Webpack or Redux...
+This tutorial aims to create the same example than this other [ReactJS-Raw-sample-no-JSX-or-Flux-or-ES6-](https://github.com/migueldoctor/ReactJS-Raw-sample-no-JSX-or-Flux-or-ES6-/) tutorial but using JSX instead of plain javascript react functions.
+In addition it will include a version of the react java script code making use of the new standard ES6 of javascript.
+In the section 10 of the current README.md document, a file named mainES6.jsx is created and explained including the migrated version.

 ### 1. Setting up the environment